 In the government-wide statements, receivables consist of all revenues earned at year-end and not yet received.
 Major receivable balances for the governmental activities include fines, commissions, and fees.
+The Marshal had no receivables at June 30, 2024.

 Prepaid Items